-(SEBA) South End Business Alliance is a volunteer organization that represents a range of businesses and non-profits in the South End of Boston and engaged in promoting and growing this business community with a strong and unified voice.
+(SEBA) South End Business Alliance is a volunteer organization that represents a range of businesses and non-profits in the South End of Boston and is engaged in promoting and growing this business community with a strong and unified voice.
 Our members have entrepreneurial spirit and our volunteer board offers broad knowledge and expertise in finance, operations, sales, marketing and government relations.

 The SEBA business community is diverse.
 We represent Retailers (online & storefronts), Restaurants, Design & Architecture, Artists & Galleries, Property Owners and Hotels, Non-Profits, Education and Home Services.